yuanbei/Nars-Wiki/Narsese-Grammar-(Input-Output-Format).md

 Each line in the input and output of NARS is either a task (as defined in the following grammar, in BNF notation), or an integer, indicating the number of inference steps between tasks.

-In a task, all the space characters are optional, and will be ignored by the system in processing.
+In a task, all the space characters are optional and will be ignored by the system in processing.

 ### Narsese Grammar